8go/matrix-eno-bot/README.md

 ![matrix-eno-bot icon](eno/logos/Nsibidi-small.png)

-Hence, the "logo" which is nothing more than an Nsibidi symbols taken from [Wikipedia](https://en.wikipedia.org/wiki/Ibibio_people).
+Hence, the "logo" which is nothing more than an Nsibidi symbol taken from [Wikipedia](https://en.wikipedia.org/wiki/Ibibio_people).
 To me the Nsibidi symbol chosen for the logo resembles a stylized `E`. `E` of course for `eno`.

 And a month after creating this repo by pure chance, this [Urban Dictionary link](https://www.urbandictionary.com/define.php?term=Eno) for `eno` popped up.
 Here, the word `eno` is defined as: _Totally awesome, Wicked cool.
 Hyperbole of awesome/cool.
 E.g. Dude, that round of speedball was so eno!_ What a fitting coincidence!
 Perfect fit!
 So cool, oops, so eno!